Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 The following architecture principles has been defined

 ### Free and open-source software

 **Principle**

 The project is [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 **Rationale**

 Possibility to share the platform as Open Source.
-The possibility to create a Open Source community around the platform.
+The possibility to create an Open Source community around the platform.

 **Implications**

 - Can't use closed source products in the platform
-- Can't use licenced products in the platform
 - Can't use products with licensing limiting use and modifications
 - Code developed is [shared on GitHub](https://github.com/Altinn/altinn-studio)